neha-kay/Kiko-plus/_posts/2017-06-02-footsteps.md

   <img src="/images/photos-travel/4-kayak.jpg">
 </p>

-Kayaking in caves in Phang Nga Bay, Thailand!
+Kayaking in caves in Phang Nga Bay, in Thailand.

 This also happens to be where the James Bond movie, _The Man with the Golden Gun_ was filmed.

 ------